How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Raptors hit the road the Spurs on Sunday at 3:30 PM ET.
+The Grizzlies look to pull of an away win at the Clippers on Sunday at 3:30 PM ET.

 How to Watch